meelgroup/cmsgen/README.markdown

 * Clone this repository
 * Execute: `git checkout 028357ee4b29a1da36e4d0929cc44138e5ae36e9`
+* Build as per above
-* Execute: `./cryptominisat5 --maxsol $1  --nobansol --restart fixed --maple 0 --verb 0 --scc 1 -n 1  --presimp 0 --polar rnd --freq 0.9999 --fixedconfl  $2 --random $3 --dumpresult $4 [CNFFILE]` where `--random` is the seed and `--maxsol` is the number of samples.
+* Execute: `./cryptominisat5 --maxsol $1  --nobansol --restart fixed --maple 0 --verb 0 --scc 1 -n 1  --presimp 0 --polar rnd --freq 0.9999 --fixedconfl  $2 --random $3 --dumpresult $4 [CNFFILE]`, where `--random` is the seed and `--maxsol` is the number of samples.